Satan the devil

 References from the Old Testament

-Isaiah 14,3-23 and Ezekiel 28,1-9 are sometimes considered to be descriptions of the devil's origin as an angel who sinned.
-Some of the details can be seen as clues to the devil.
-Yet the context of these passages shows that the bulk of the text relates to the vanity and pride of human kings - the kings of Babylon and Tire.
-The point in both sections is that kings are manipulated by the devil and are reflections of his evil intentions and hatred of God.
-To speak of the spiritual leader, Satan, is to speak in one breath of his human agents, the kings.
-It's a way of saying that the devil rules the world.
+Jesaja 14,3-23 and Hesekiel 28,1-9 These passages are sometimes interpreted as descriptions of the devil's origin as an angel who sinned.
+Some of the details can be understood as references to the devil.
+However, the context of these passages shows that the main part of the text refers to the vanity and pride of human kings—the kings of Babylon and Tyre.
+The point in both passages is that kings are manipulated by the devil and are reflections of his evil intentions and hatred of God.
+To speak of the spiritual leader, Satan, is to speak in the same breath of his human agents, the kings.
+It is a way of expressing that the devil rules the world.

-There are some references in the Bible to "fallen angels" (2.
-Petrus 2,4; Jude 6; Job 4,18), but nothing substantial about how and why Satan became the enemy of God.
-The Scriptures give us no details about the lives of angels, neither "good" angels nor fallen angels (also called demons).
-The Bible, especially the New Testament, is far more interested in showing us Satan as trying to thwart God's purpose.
-He is referred to as the greatest enemy of God's people, the Church of Jesus Christ.
+There are some references to "fallen angels" in the Bible.
+(2Pt 2,4; Jud 6; Hi 4,18), but nothing essential about how and why Satan became God's enemy.
+Scripture gives us no details about the lives of angels, neither about "good" angels nor about fallen angels (who are also called demons).
+The Bible, especially the New Testament, is much more interested in showing us Satan as someone who tries to thwart God's plans.
+He is described as the greatest enemy of God's people, the Church of Jesus Christ.

-In the Old Testament, Satan or the devil is not prominently mentioned by name.
-However, the conviction that cosmic powers are at war with God can be found clearly in the motives of their sides.
-Two Old Testament motifs that depict Satan or the devil are cosmic waters and monsters.
-They are images that depict the satanic evil that holds the earth under its spell and fights against God.
-In Job 26,12-13 we see Job explaining that God "stirred up the sea" and "broke Rahab to pieces".
-Rahab is referred to as a "fleeing serpent" (verse 13).
+In the Old Testament, Satan or the Devil is not explicitly named.
+However, the belief that cosmic powers are at war with God is clearly evident in the motifs of its pages.
+Two Old Testament motifs representing Satan or the Devil are cosmic waters and monsters.
+These are images that depict satanic evil, which holds the earth in its grip and fights against God.
+Hiob 26,12-13 We see how Job explains that God “stirred up the sea” and “shattered Rahab.”
+Rahab is described as a “fleeing serpent” (verse 13).

-In the book of Job we see that Satan meets with other angels to present himself to God as if he had been called to a heavenly council.
-There are some other biblical references to a heavenly gathering of angelic beings influencing human affairs.
-In one of these, a lying ghost beguiles a king to go to war (1.
-Kings 22,19-22).
+In the Book of Job, we see Satan meet with other angels to present himself before God, as if he had been summoned to a heavenly council.
+There are several other biblical references to a heavenly assembly of angelic beings who influence human affairs.
+In one of these, a lying spirit beguiles a king into going to war.
+(1Kön 22,19-22).

 References in the New Testament

-The cosmic meaning of this statement becomes understandable in the light of the Incarnation of the Son of God as Jesus of Nazareth (John 1,1.
+The cosmic significance of this statement becomes understandable in light of the incarnation of the Son of God as Jesus of Nazareth (Joh 1,1.
 14).
 We see in the Gospels that Satan tried to destroy Jesus in one way or another from the day he was born until he died on the cross.
 Although Satan succeeds in killing Jesus through his human proxies, the devil loses the war through his death and resurrection.

-After Jesus' ascension, the cosmic battle between the bride of Christ - the people of God - and the devil and his lackeys continues.
-But God's purpose prevails and continues.
-In the end, Jesus will return and destroy the spiritual opposition to him (1.
-Corinthians 15,24-28).
+After Jesus' ascension, the cosmic battle between the Bride of Christ—the people of God—and the devil and his minions continues.
+But God's plans prevail and endure.
+In the end, Jesus will return and destroy the spiritual opposition against him.
+(1Kor 15,24-28).

 Above all, the Book of Revelation illustrates this struggle between the forces of evil in the world, driven by Satan, and the powers of good in the Church, led by God.
 In this book full of symbols, in the literary genre of Apocalypse, two cities that are larger than life, Babylon and the great, new Jerusalem represent two terrestrial groups that are at war.

-When the war is over, the devil or Satan will be chained in the abyss and prevented from "deceiving the whole world" as he did before (Romans 12,9).
+When the war is over, the devil or Satan will be chained in the abyss and thus prevented from “deceiving the whole world” as he had done before.
+(Röm 12,9).

 Jesus and Satan